 Supporting our neighbors when they need help the most.

 WSSC Water is committed to making your water and sewer bills more affordable.
-We’ve enhanced our Affordability Programs to provide financial assistance to more customers.
-Eligible residential customers can make payment arrangements and significantly reduce their bills.
+We’ve enhanced our Assistance Programs to provide financial assistance to more customers.
+Residential and commercial customers can make payment arrangements and significantly reduce their bills.
 Learn more at wsscwater.com/assistance

 By 1942, Brighton Dam reached a height capable of turning a stretch of the Patuxent into the 800-acre Triadelphia Lake.
 But the droughts that helped spur the creation of a new water source continued.
 The Washington Times described April 1942 as “the driest in 95 years.”
 Water flowing into the potential Triadelphia reservoir amounted to little more than a trickle, with little improvement over the next few months.
 Eventually, rain began to fill the watershed and the reservoir.
 By 1944, workers completed the 1,000-foot dam, creating a lake stretching five and a half miles upstream and 63-feet deep.